mohannashahrad/TeaStore/CGT/README.md

 2. Pass any configuration parameters you wish to use in the [config file](./cgt_config.json) for the server.
 Details about these parameters are explained [here](../README.md).

 3. Run the server and ensure that the server's address is known to the other services running.
+Make sure that redis is installed and running on the node locally by running `sudo apt-get install redis-server` and `sudo service redis-server restart` if you're on Linux.